mild0wl/mild0wl/README.md

 - I'm an OSCP certified

-- 🌱 I’m currently learning **Embeded Systems Hacking** and preparing for CRTO&CRTP certifications.
+- 🌱 I’m currently learning **Embeded Systems Hacking** and preparing for OSWE certifications.

 - 🤝 I’m looking for help with **Embedded and IOT bug hunting** and lets together improvise the hacking knowledge.